Supporting great leadership in the voluntary sector

-The Walter Dickie Leadership Bursary aims to help leaders in the third sector to develop their entrepreneurial leadership skills.
-Each year WCVA will award £2,500 to support an individual in Wales to become a better leader.
+The Walter Dickie Leadership Bursary aims to help leaders in the voluntary sector to develop their entrepreneurial leadership skills.
+The annual award grants £2,500 to support an individual in Wales to become a better leader.

 For more than ten years Walter supported WCVA as a trustee where he played an instrumental role in guiding the organisation and helping to set up the groundbreaking Communities Investment Fund which lends money to social businesses.
 That fund still runs today and remains the cornerstone of so much of our ongoing social investment activity.